 28. Set up a three-jar system

 Remember that clear jar we mentioned earlier?
 Go ahead and grab three of them.
-Label then "spend," "save" and "donate,” then when you child receives money, let them decide where it goes.
+Label them "spend," "save" and "donate,” then when you child receives money, let them decide where it goes.

 29. Chat with financial experts